lbishal/lbishal.github.io/_pages/about.md

 <col width="150px">
 <col width="750px">

+  <tr><td><b> April 2025: </b> </td><td> IEEE EMBS BHI 2025's call for papers is out.
+Submit your research and attend the leading technical conference on biomedical and health informatics. <a href="https://bhi.embs.org/2025/">Conference Page</a> </td></tr>

   <tr><td><b> April 2025: </b> </td><td>The deadline to submit paper for our research topic "Machine Learning Algorithms and Software Tools for Early Detection and Prognosis of Schizophrenia" in Frontiers in Computational Neuroscience is approaching.
 Please contribute if this falls within your research area.
-Details <a href="https://www.frontiersin.org/research-topics/67505/machine-learning-algorithms-and-software-tools-for-early-detection-and-prognosis-of-schizophrenia">here</a> </td></tr>.
+Details <a href="https://www.frontiersin.org/research-topics/67505/machine-learning-algorithms-and-software-tools-for-early-detection-and-prognosis-of-schizophrenia">here</a> </td></tr>

   <tr><td><b> March 2025: </b> </td><td>Always exciting to kick off new studies.
 First participant in for a new study.
 Stay tuned! </td></tr>